KRASS: History

 KRASS e.
 V. was founded by Claudia Seidensticker who is a visual artist.
 She was forced to give up painting which she had done in the past, due to a severe car accident that left her handicapped.
 During her months-long stay in the hospital, she came up with the idea of offering culture and arts to children.
 Her wish started to become a vision: many children and assistants painting the same picture in the biggest children studio in the world.
 The first branch of KRASS e.
 V. opened with as a Social Franchising system in Trier.
 Under the headword "KRASS on site" steps be implemented there, the long term benefit of children scholarship.
 The opening of "KRASS on site" in the Trierer Kunsthaus in the old printing house on July 4, 2010 marked another milestone in the history of KRASS e.
 V. Düsseldorf.

 Social Francising is an application of a concept which is passed on by way of contractual agreements to local independent organisations or private individuals.
 The project holders are independent and act on their own authority during the regional project implementation.
 The advantage of the open distribution is the quick and great distribution of the project concept.
 Moreover, the independency of the project holders makes it easier to adjust the concept to the local conditions.
 The rights and duties of the project manager and holders are being determined in detail.
 The result is a self-learning system which uses the experience of the project holders, allows the development of local creative energies and activates resources for the overall system.

 Projects

 Guinness World Record: The biggest children's studio

 The motto of the first children studio 2008 was: the joy of painting, the creative process, the participation, without “rights and wrongs”.
 Equipped with 1000 canvases, 800 paint brushes and 400 litre buckets of colour, hundreds of children and assistants met to create the biggest children's studio in the world located in the depot of “Rheinbahn Düsseldorf”.
 This event was under the patronage of Ursula von der Leyen, the minister of family in the German government.
-The free participation enabled every social rank for having a nice day, intercommunity and creativity.
+The participation in the event was free.

 The project “the biggest children's studio” was completed in September, 20th 2008 in Düsseldorf and was written down in the Guinness Book of Records.